 What he liked most about Glenmary was its openness in allowing members to develop their gifts, the opportunity for creativity in ministry, and the support of coworkers and the Glenmary community.

 After completing his Glenmary orientation in 2009, he began studies at Brescia two days a week, taking courses in Faith and Justice and the Old Testament.
 "School is going well but it's a big adjustment," he said then.
 In his remaining time, he also did prison ministry, volunteered at a nursing home, and taught seventh-grade religious education.
-Once his academic year was over in spring 2010, he began a one-year assignment working at Glenmary's Windsor, N.C., mission (the Catholic Community of Bertie County) and getting involved in a variety of social outreach ministries.
+Once his academic year was over in the spring of 2010, he began a one-year assignment working at Glenmary's Windsor, N.C., mission (Holy Spirit mission) and getting involved in a variety of social outreach ministries.
 Because of floods that struck the area, one ministry was working with parishioners to assist affected mission members and their neighbors in need.

 His novitiate year began on July 1, 2011.
 He spent two months at the Cincinnati novitiate house studying about Glenmary's founder, its mission and spirituality, and related topics.
 Then he returned to Bertie County to gain a deeper understanding of team ministry and community living while staying active in outreach work.
 According to Brother Curt Kedley, then a member of the pastoral team there, "Jason is fearless in what he says yes to, faithful to his commitments, and very generous.
 He has radar for finding and helping people in need."